FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/06-App-Registrations/03-Application-Object/README.md

 When an Application Object is deleted, it enters a recoverable state for **30 days**.

-During this period, administrators can restore the Application Object and recover its configuration.
+During this period, administrators can restore the Application Object together with its configuration.

 If the Application Object is not restored within the 30-day retention period, Microsoft Entra ID permanently removes it through a hard delete operation.